-If you’re determined to get the price even lower, HP’s V20 HD+ Monitor comes in at slightly less, with a 19.5-inch diagonal screen using TN technology, which offers faster response times but less clarity off-axis.
-Another good option is Dell’s SE2222H, which steps you up to a 22-inch screen that features slim bezels, nice for minimizing the disruption between your dual monitors.
-If you want an even bigger screen (although the same 1920×1080 resolution), Dell’s S2721HN 27-inch IPS panel is a fine option at $180.
+If you’re determined to get the price even lower, HP’s V20 HD+ Monitor comes in at sub-$100, with a 19.5-inch diagonal screen using TN technology, which offers faster response times but less clarity off-axis.
+Another good option is Dell’s SE2222H, which steps you up to a 22-inch screen that features slim bezels.

 Today’s monitors typically come with some combination of VGA, DVI, HDMI, and DisplayPort ports.
 In other words, you’ll have a couple options for how to connect the monitor to your PC.

 How to set up dual monitors

 Simply plug your second monitor into a power outlet and connect its video cable to an available port on your PC.

 Right-click the Windows desktop and select either Screen resolution (Windows 7 and Windows 8) or Display settings (Windows 10 / 11).